 These items contain information about WSP (there are no “Postscripts,” etc.).
 Many are from Greensboro newspapers, 113 items being duplicates.
 They are generally classified as to subject and located in the vertical clipping file indexed by subject.
 Several accession numbers were reassigned, and the folder listing provides a partial listing of titles of clippings.

 This series includes an original pencil drawing (12 inches by 15 inches) entitled “the pet fawn,” by Lina Porter (1888), the tombstone sketch, probably by WSP, and the Pritchett Spring sketch by WSP.
 Copies of originals include a photocopy of the Pilot Mountain sketch (1879), three copies of the “sword and cat” sketch, and a copy of the “Tourgee” sketch, all by WSP.
 The original of the “sword and cat” sketch is included, as is a sketch by Shirley Porter of the Porter house on West Market Street.
-Finally, the series contains a copy of a cartoon showing the interior of the Porter drugstore and sketches of several Greensboro citizens with accompanying rhymes.
+Finally, the series contains an original cartoon showing the interior of the Porter drugstore and sketches of several Greensboro citizens with accompanying rhymes.